Kamy

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sends a previously rendered PDF to a signer for e-signature, using specific verbs and resources.
-It effectively distinguishes itself from sibling tools like render_pdf (which creates the PDF) and pki_sign_pdf (digital signature).
+The description clearly states the tool sends a previously rendered PDF for e-signature, with a specific precondition (Kamy API key) and a distinct fallback behavior.
+This clearly differentiates it from sibling tools like render_pdf or pki_sign_pdf, which handle other parts of the document workflow.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.